- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 The difference between a hard pull and a soft pull is that a hard pull appears as a credit inquiry on your credit report while a soft pull does not appear on your credit report at all.
 You generally do not want to do a hard pull for a bank account unless the bonus is really big.
 Soft pulls, on the other hand, are totally fine because they literally do not impact anything and cannot be seen by anyone.

-The vast majority of banks will do a soft pull or no pull at all when you open the bank account.
-Off the top of my head, the only major bank that I can think that does a hard pull is Charles Schwab.
+The vast majority of banks will do a soft pull or no pull at all when you open a bank account.
 You’ll want to do some research before opening any bank account to make sure it’s a soft pull, but in general, most banks will do a soft pull (e.g. Bank of America, Wells Fargo, Citi, Chase, etc all do soft pulls when you open a bank account with them).

 2. Bank Account Fees